-At The Bluffs Rehab, our goal is to provide the most effective treatment options to our clients so you can recover as quickly as possible and reduce the risk of relapse.
+At Vertava Health of Ohio, our goal is to provide the most effective treatment options to our clients so you can recover as quickly as possible and reduce the risk of relapse.

 Medication-assisted treatment (MAT) is an evidence-based practice offered at our facility near Atwood Lake.
 Effective for opioid and alcohol addiction, MAT uses FDA-approved medications and behavioral therapy or counseling to address your disorder.